An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Peridynamics theory

-The formulation given above depends on \yellow{two-point} interactions and is referred to as a bond-based peridynamics model.
-Bond based models allow for only two point non-local interactions and because of this the material's Poisson ratio is constrained to $0.25$~\cite{Kunin2011,Kunin2012}.
+The model in \eqref{eq:motion:bond} depends on \yellow{two-point} interactions and is referred to as a bond-based peridynamics model.
+Bond based model can only model the material with Poisson's ratio $0.25$~\cite{Kunin2011,Kunin2012}.
 On the other hand, state-based peridynamics models~\cite{silling2007peridynamic} allow for multi-point non-local interactions and overcomes the restriction on the Poisson's ratio.
 It is conveniently formulated in terms of displacement dependent tensor valued functions.
 Let $\underline{T}[t,\mathbf{X}]$ be the peridynamic state at time $t$ and material point $\mathbf{X}$.
 The peridynamics equation of motion for a state-based model is given by